netscaler/netscaler-k8s-ingress-controller/docs/configure/profiles.md

 This example shows how to add a single SNI certificate.

 **Note:** For the SSL profile to work correctly, you must enable the default profile in Netscaler using the `set ssl parameter -defaultProfile ENABLED` command.
-Make sure that Citrix ingress controller is restarted after enabling default profile.
+Make sure that Netscaler ingress controller is restarted after enabling default profile.
 For more information about the SSL default profile, see [documentation](https://docs.citrix.com/en-us/citrix-adc/current-release/ssl/ssl-profiles/ssl-enabling-the-default-profile.html).

 1. Define the front-end ingress resource with the required profiles.
 In this Ingress resource, back-end and TLS is not defined.